 PLEASE REMEMBER!
 DO NOT TAKE PERSONAL RISKS!In any of these programs you should ONLY serve as extra “eyes and ears” and REPORT information on crimes and suspicious activities promptly to:

-You can register any of your cameras at your home or business as a potential tool for police if a crime occurs within the area.
-We will not be accessing your camera feed, instead we may contact you to inquire if evidence has been recorded on your system.
-Police may request a copy of that recording but you do not have to provide.
-More details and rules can be found on the application.
+You can register any of your cameras at your home or business as a potential tool for the police if a crime occurs within the area.
+We will not be accessing your camera feed, instead, we may contact you to inquire if evidence has been recorded on your system.
+Police may request a copy of that recording but you do not have to provide it.
+More details and rules can be found in the application.

 From here your block will decide how to run the program and the block captain will an annual refresher training by the police.
-The cost for both time and money is minimal with many benefits in return like preventing crime and reducing fear, building pride in your community, forging bonds among block residents, improving citizen-police relations, child safety, senior citizen welfare, and quality-of-life.
-It is also possible for the community to request Neighborhood Watch street signs so anyone that enters the neighborhood is aware of the community's efforts and prevent crime from occurring.
+The cost for both time and money is minimal with many benefits in return like preventing crime and reducing fear, building pride in your community, forging bonds among block residents, improving citizen-police relations, child safety, senior citizen welfare, and quality of life.
+It is also possible for the community to request Neighborhood Watch street signs so anyone that enters the neighborhood is aware of the community's efforts and prevents crime from occurring.

-For additional information on Neighborhood Watch or to start one up now, contact the Crime Prevention Officer for your city area.
+For additional information on Neighborhood Watch or to start one up now, contact the Crime Prevention Officer at (915) 832-4400 for your city area.

 To search for registrants in your area visit the Sex Offender Registry.
 For more information please contact us:

 S.O.R.T.Police Headquarters911 N. RaynorEl Paso, TX 79903(915) 212-4000We check and update the registry every Tuesday from 12:30 PM - 7:30 PM.

 Sex Offenders Residence Ordinance Map